-A total of 113 infants and very young children fulfilling the inclusion criteria were randomized to the study.
-With respect to the group of 254 children not randomized see figure 1.
-Fifty-six patients were randomised to montelukast and 57 to placebo treatment and a total of 93 patients completed the study.
-Five randomized patients had to be withdrawn due to lack of parental compliance and 2 patients due to exacerbations experienced during the run-in period.
-The study flow diagram is shown in figure 1.
+A total of 113 infants and very young children fulfilling the inclusion criteria were randomised to the study.

+In figure 1 the study flow diagram shows that a group of 254 children were not randomised.
+56 patients were randomised to montelukast and 57 to placebo treatment and a total of 93 patients completed the study.
+Five randomised patients had to be withdrawn due to lack of parental compliance and two patients due to exacerbations experienced during the run-in period.
 The baseline demography for the 113 patients is shown in table 1.

-Most (74 %) were boys and the mean age at randomization was 15 months.
-In our study group of children, 83% had dyspnea and wheeze with and between colds.
+Most subjects (74%) were males and the mean age at randomisation was 15 months.
+In our study group of children, 83% had dyspnoea and wheeze both during and between colds.
 During the run-in period, the children displayed symptoms on a median of 56% of days and the mean use of rescue medication was 3.6 days per week.
 The mean duration of respiratory symptoms in these patients was 8 months.
-All children experienced recurrent wheezing episodes at least one of which was required to be physician diagnosed.
-Thirty-four % of the patients had a history of hospitalization due to wheezing.
+All children experienced recurrent wheezing episodes, at least one of which was required to be physician diagnosed.
+34% of the patients had a history of hospitalisation due to wheezing.
 The two treatment groups were well matched with respect to demographic and baseline data with the exception that the percentage with a family history of asthma tended to be higher in montelukast group (p=0.091).

 Adherence to the study medication regimen was estimated based on returned medications.
-Study medications were used in 98 %, (median, range 81-100 %) of treatment periods during the trial and use did not differ in the two treatment groups.
+Study medications were used in a median of 98% (range 81-100%) of treatment periods during the trial and use did not differ between the two treatment groups.